-US Large Cap Stocks (CAD \$ Hedged)
+US Large Cap Stocks

-Represented by the S&P 500 Canadian Dollar Hedged Index.
+Represented by the S&P 500 Index.
 Launched in 1957, the S&P 500® Index is widely regarded as the best single gauge of large-cap U.S. equities.
-The index includes 500 leading companies and captures approximately 80% coverage of available market capitalization.
+The index includes 500 leading companies and captures approximately 80% of available market capitalization.

-US Mid Cap Stocks (CAD \$ Hedged)
+US Mid Cap Stocks

-Represented by the S&P MidCap 400 Canadian Dollar Hedged Index.
-The S&P MidCap 400® has provided investors with a benchmark for mid-sized companies (market cap between US\$2 and \$10 billion) since June 18, 1991.
+Represented by the S&P Midcap Index.
+This Index has provided investors with a benchmark for mid-sized companies (market cap between US\$2 and \$10 billion) since June 18, 1991.